NirmithDev/NirmithDev.github.io/README.md

 # status of website
 [![Netlify Status](https://api.netlify.com/api/v1/badges/599517df-1780-4fd6-adf5-f1e1110609fa/deploy-status)](https://app.netlify.com/sites/nirmithvictor/deploys)

-# new features
-- Will separate the Project Filter section from main page since I have recieved suggestions regarding it
-- Added Snow and Christmas feature to it

 # Incoming New Features
 - Working on a Timeline version for Resume or a visual enhancement of resume and achievements
 - a way to change dynamically the css file for different seasons